Cupprum/MediaServer/README.md

 * Install the Kubernetes cluster, read more in the `k8s` folder.

-* Install the whole Jellyfin setup, read more in the `jellyfin_setup` folder.
+* Install the whole Media server Jellyfin setup, read more in the `server` folder.

 // TODO
 * Install Grafana, read more in the `monitoring` folder.